Homebuyer Education

 Tax returns from the last two years

-include all pages and make sure page to of form 1040 is signed
+include all pages and make sure page two of form 1040 is signed and dated

 Include all corresponding W2 forms